Excel Conditional Formatting Formula with IF

 =IF(COUNTA($C$5:$C$9)=COUNTA($B$5:$B$9),TRUE,FALSE)

-• From the Format option, select the specific color as we have seen in the above procedures.
+• From the Format option, select a fill color like in the previous methods.

 • COUNTA($C$5:$C$9): Excel COUNTA function will count the number of cells in the C5:C9 range that contain values.